NEENYEE/Mexican-restaurant-analysis/README.md

 ## Data Source
-The dataset was provided by Digitaley drive as an integral part of my capstone project [data source](https://drive.google.com/file/d/1c1HKM8UTqwWOgexRLOtEJuxjBiA2N6xf/view?usp=drive_link).
+The dataset was provided by Digitaley drive as an integral part of my capstone project [download here](https://drive.google.com/file/d/1c1HKM8UTqwWOgexRLOtEJuxjBiA2N6xf/view?usp=drive_link).
 The dataset consists of 5 tables namely:
 - consumer preferences (330 rows and 2 columns)
 - consumers (138 rows and 12 columns)
 - ratings (1161 rows and 5 columns)
 - restaurant cuisines (112 rows and 2 columns)
 - restaurants (130 rows and 11 columns)